What Is Porpoising?

 Some birds can be very adept swimmers, but not all aquatic birds use porpoising techniques.
 There are several other types of swimming that are similar but should be distinguished from porpoising.

 - Plunge Diving: Birds that plunge dive quickly enter and exit the water in pursuit of prey, but they do not make multiple leaps in succession.
 Instead, they enter the water from a significant flying height to surprise prey, but leaving the water is a less elegant maneuver and the dive cannot be repeated until the bird has regained sufficient height.
 Plunge dives, then, are single events, with fast entries and slow exits.
-Ospreys and other piscivorous raptors often use plunge diving as they hunt.
+Ospreys and other piscivorous raptors often use plunge diving as they hunt, and it is a common tactic with terns, kingfishers, and pelicans as well.

 Birds That Porpoise